-\textbf{Third, verbs enable verifiability of reasoning.} Neither GUI traces nor ad hoc APIs provide transparent evidence of what an agent has done.
-By contrast, verb calls are explicit operations with typed inputs and structured outputs, so they can be logged, validated, and audited.
+\textbf{Third, verbs support verifiable execution.} Neither low-level interaction traces nor ad hoc API sequences provide clear evidence of what an agent has done.
+By contrast, verb calls are explicit operations with typed inputs and structured outputs, so they can be logged, checked, and audited.
 This transparency enables correctness checks, debugging of failed executions, and enforcement of site-level policies such as authentication requirements or safety constraints.
 In practice, agent behavior becomes a sequence of interpretable action invocations rather than an opaque low-level trace.\looseness=-1

-Together, these properties show that the verb layer is not merely a local optimization but a structural necessity.
-It equips agents with stable operations, allows them to handle complex tasks more reliably, and makes execution both efficient and verifiable.

-Beyond the technical benefits, the verb layer points toward the broader vision of an \emph{Agentic Web}.
-The aim is not only to \emph{build agents for today’s web} but also to \emph{adapt the web itself for agents}.
-Web verbs provide the semantic stability, compositional scalability, and verifiability required for this transition.
-They encapsulate low-level operations as reusable units, which agents can combine into larger workflows.
-In this sense, verbs supply the building blocks and agents supply the reasoning, forming a coherent ecosystem for web automation.
+Beyond these technical benefits, the verb layer supports a larger goal for the agentic web. \textbf{The goal is not only to build agents for today's web, but also to make the web easier for agents to use.} With web verbs, sites expose stable typed actions and agents compose them into workflows.
+This split of roles lets sites provide the operational interface, while agents provide task reasoning.

-This relationship is closely analogous to the role of programming languages.
-Verbs stand in relation to primitive GUI actions much as high-level languages stand in relation to assembly instructions.
-Just as high-level languages allow developers to express structured programs without reasoning about every register and instruction, verbs allow agents to construct workflows without reasoning about every click and keystroke.
-This analogy highlights how verbs raise the level of abstraction while preserving the precision of underlying actions.
-The result is a more efficient and reliable mode of interaction that supports the development of the Agentic Web, moving beyond fragile traces of primitive actions toward a shared substrate of verbs as the common language between sites and agents.
+The relationship is similar to the role of programming languages.
+Typed actions relate to low-level interaction primitives in the same way that high-level languages relate to assembly.
+High-level languages let developers write structured programs without reasoning about each register and instruction.
+Likewise, web verbs let agents construct workflows without reasoning about each click and keystroke.
+The key change is the level of abstraction: the underlying operations remain precise, but agents reason over typed actions rather than fragile low-level traces.